-How to Restore Files after Reinstalling Windows Operating System?
+How to Restore Files Lost after Reinstalling Windows Operating System?

 Windows is one of the most popular operating system used across the world.
 Some of the operating systems of Windows family are Windows Server 2003, Windows Server 2008, Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, etc. Usage of any Windows OS for a long period could slow down due to some common factors such as hardware malfunction, OS conflict, malware/spyware/adware attack and so on.
 In that case, we need to reinstall the operating system in order to enhance its speed.
 We often lose our important folders and files while reinstalling the operating system as a consequence of a poor data backup.
 It might appear that the files lost while reinstallation of the operating system can never be recovered back.
 However, we can perform Windows file recovery after Windows reinstall using good data recovery software.
 It can retrieve files from Windows from any data loss scenarios.
 Here we have some common file loss scenarios mentioned below: